Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Particle-detector array observables

 \section{Particle-detector array observables}

 In this work, we use the information from the particle-detector array to enhance the $\gamma$/h separation capability of the SST-1M telescopes.
 This enhancement stems mainly from the sensitivity of the WCD array to the muon content of air showers, which is almost absent for gamma-ray primaries but substantial for those of hadronic origin.
 To study potential improvement, we first focus on adding the $\gamma$/h separation variables obtained from the WCD array to the standard SST-1M analysis.
-Exploitation of the complete ground-array information could yield better performance but would be subject to further work and is discussed in Section~\ref{sec:hybrid}.
-Instead, we extracted only two $\gamma$/h separation variables, $LCm$ and \Palpha, using a simplified framework from Ref.~\citep{Conceicao:2022lkc_LCm}, under the assumption that the shower footprints are contained within the array.
+Exploitation of the complete ground-array information could yield better performance but would be the subject to further work and is discussed in Section~\ref{sec:hybrid}.
+Instead, we extracted two $\gamma$/h separation variables, $LCm$ and \Palpha, using a simplified framework from Ref.~\citep{Conceicao:2022lkc_LCm}, under the assumption that the shower footprints are contained within the array.
+These variables were chosen due to their great primary separation performance and easy applicability to a variety of different array configurations and particle-detector realizations considered for future WCD-based observatories.

 The first variable, $LCm$ \citep{Conceicao:2022lkc_LCm}, quantifies the azimuthal fluctuations of the ground signal.
 On the one hand, gamma-ray induced showers are dominated by the electromagnetic component and therefore produce a rather smooth lateral signal distribution.
 On the other hand, hadronic showers exhibit stronger azimuthal fluctuations of the signal due to their more complex structure.
+Thanks to this difference, quantified by $LCm$, the variable is an excellent $\gamma$/h separator.
 For a detailed definition of the $LCm$ variable and its performance, see Refs.~\citep{Conceicao:2022lkc_LCm,Conceicao:2023LCm, LCmPeV}.

-The second variable extracted from the WCD array is \Palpha~\citep{Conceicao:2023ybu_Ptail}, which represents the extent to which the detectors record a signal significantly above the average of all detectors at a comparable core distance.
-This parameter has been shown to be well correlated with the total number of muons and thus provides an efficient $\gamma$/h separation variable that allows us to obtain a high-purity gamma samples.
+The second variable extracted from the WCD array is \Palpha~\citep{Conceicao:2023ybu_Ptail}, which represents the extent to which the detectors record a signal significantly above the average of all detectors at a comparable core distance, which indicates muon charge release.
+This parameter has been shown to be well correlated with the total number of muons and thus provides an efficient $\gamma$/h separation variable that allows us to obtain high-purity gamma samples.